mlc-ai/mlc-llm/README.md

 # Create a new conda environment and install dependencies
-conda create -n mlc-llm-env python conda activate mlc-llm-env pip install torch transformers # Install PyTorch and HuggingFace transformers pip install -I mlc_ai_nightly -f https://mlc.ai/wheels # Install TVM
+conda create -n mlc-llm-env python conda activate mlc-llm-env pip install torch transformers # Install PyTorch and Hugging Face transformers pip install -I mlc_ai_nightly -f https://mlc.ai/wheels # Install TVM

 # Install Git and Git-LFS if you haven't already.
-# They are used for downloading the model weights from HuggingFace.
+# They are used for downloading the model weights from Hugging Face.
 conda install git git-lfs
 git lfs install